New Zealand-Singapore Enhanced Partnership

 New Zealand and Singaporean citizens are now able to use e-Gate/Frequent Traveller Programme facilities when arriving and departing from each other’s airports, enabling easier access through borders for travellers.

-New Zealand and Singapore’s defence agencies have established an annual Defence Ministers meeting and regular dialogues between our services.
-They will also explore opportunities for further skills development and reciprocal secondments through the following agreements:
+New Zealand and Singapore’s defence agencies have established an annual Defence Ministers meeting and regular dialogues and exchanges between our services.

 - Technical aspects of safety and security - Agreement between New Zealand’s Institute for Environmental, Science and Research Limited and Singapore’s Ministry of Home Affairs.